madebits/madebits.github.io/r/linux-csman.md

 ## Introduction

 CSMan enables using `cryptsetup` conveniently to encrypt disk file containers or disk data partitions.
 CSMan cannot be used (out of the box) to encrypt live partitions.
-The follow are some of the hard-coded settings of the script:
+The follow are some of the hard-coded choices of the script:

 * Uses `cryptsetup` in *plain* mode with 512 byte passwords (`-s 512 -h sha512`).
 * Supports only [EXT4](https://en.wikipedia.org/wiki/Ext4) volumes.